How Efficient Runners Move Through Checkpoints

 The four-part aid station system

-Reset: Once you are back on trail, do a 20 to 40 second check-in: breath, posture, fueling timer, mood.
+Once you are back on trail, do a 20 to 40 second check-in: breath, posture, fuelling timer, mood.

 Refuelling decisions that support speed and stability

 Aid station efficiency only matters if you leave fuelled.
-Under-fuelling creates bigger problems later.
+Under-fuelling creates bigger problems later in the race, often hours after the decision is made.

 Sports nutrition evidence supports carbohydrate intakes of about 30 to 60 grams per hour for prolonged exercise, and often more for ultra-endurance events when the gut is trained.
 In ultramarathon field studies, higher carbohydrate and energy intake has been associated with faster segment speed and better overall performance.